How do I allocate my money?

 Rule 4: Track Your Spending

 Budgeting is only effective if you track your expenses.
-Use apps, spreadsheets, or old-fashioned pen and paper to monitor where your money is going.
+Use apps, spreadsheets, or old-fashioned pen and paper monthly to monitor where your money is going.
 This awareness will help you identify areas where you can cut back and reallocate funds more efficiently.

 Rule 5: Prioritize High-Interest Debt